-The proposed permit has been developed to fulfill the NPDES/AgPDES general permit coverage requirements of 40 CFR 122.28(a), which is incorporated into Oklahoma's AgPDES Rules at 35:44-3-2(a)(2)(L).
+This permit has been developed to fulfill the NPDES/AgPDES general permit coverage requirements of 40 CFR 122.28(a), which is incorporated into Oklahoma's AgPDES Rules at 35:44-3-2(a)(2)(L).

 Eligible CAFOs may apply for authorization under the terms and conditions of this permit by submitting a notice of intent (NOI) to be covered by this permit.
-CAFO owners/operators may also seek to be excluded from coverage under this permit by (1) submitting to the Director, in accordance with Part I.E.4 of the proposed permit, a notice of termination form or (2) by applying for an individual NPDES Permit in accordance with Part I.F of the proposed permit.
+CAFO owners/operators may also seek to be excluded from coverage under this permit by (1) submitting to the Director, in accordance with Part I.E.4 of this permit, a notice of termination form or (2) by applying for an individual NPDES Permit in accordance with Part I.F of this permit.